ikunetwork/WhitePaper/README.md

 Medical research operates in analog fashion.
 And rightfully so as patents and capital formation operate under the same analog hood.
 Unfortunately, the patent system makes it close to impossible for the public to realize new medicines at scale.<sup>[2](#f2)</sup> Why?
 Patents are supported by outdated analog infrastructure that come with significant costs in trust and liquidity as there is no enforceable global record of data ownership without litigation. <sup>[3](#f3)</sup> This causes significant inefficiencies in clinical development that only large, well-capitalized corporations can sustain.
 These coprorations then  then seek rent from patients, insurance and the general public through high retail cost.
 Amazingly, the most expensive drugs in the world are for rare diseases, the smallest and most desperate patient populations, costing as much as $1 million+ per unit.<sup>[4](#f4)</sup>  Because of such inefficiency, scientists are incentivized to keep their data secret in hopes of a large corporation licensing their research data, as opposed to collaborating with their peers in an open environment.
 The result is very limited investment, on a per capita basis, in clinical research and significant illiquidity as the necessary resources are firmly controlled by centralized institutions.

-Specifically, capital is nearly exclusively allocated to new molecular entities NME - molecules that have never been conceived nor had human exposure, as NME patents are most difficult to invalidate.
-Unfortunately, NME's as are rather logistically difficult to achieve, requiring:
+Specifically, capital is nearly exclusively allocated to new molecular entities NME - molecules that have never been conceived nor had human exposure, as NME patents are most difficult to invalidate.<sup>[5](#f5)</sup> Unfortunately, NME's as are rather logistically difficult to achieve, requiring:

 - ~$2.6 billion in R&D spend
 - ~15 years to complete clinical trials for market access
-- ~0.02% chance of obtaining FDA approval upon being discovered in the lab <sup>[5](#f5)</sup>
+- ~0.02% chance of obtaining FDA approval upon being discovered in the lab <sup>[6](#f6)</sup>

-This model has proven to be very inefficient as pharma’s internal rate of return IRR on capital over the last ~30 years has been decreasing in a solid linear fashion, with IRR already below the cost of capital in 2017.
-[FN] See Figure A:
+This model has proven to be very inefficient as pharma’s internal rate of return IRR on capital over the last ~30 years has been decreasing in a solid linear fashion, with IRR already below the cost of capital in 2017. <sup>[7](#f7)</sup> See Figure A:

 **Figure A: Return on Investment in Pharma R&D**

 <img width="900" alt="Return on Investment in Pharma R&D" src="https://github.com/marcgug/White-Paper/blob/master/Return%20on%20Investment%20on%20Pharma%20R%26D.png"></p>

-Compound this with pharma R&D spend never outpacing non-R&D spend i.e. marketing, etc. in any given year since 1990.[FN] We aslo see a decrease in medical research funding from the U.S. National Institute of Health.[FN] See Figure B:
+Compound this with pharma R&D spend never outpacing non-R&D spend i.e. marketing, etc. in any given year since 1990.<sup>[8](#f8)</sup> We aslo see a decrease in medical research funding from the U.S. National Institute of Health.<sup>[9](#f9)</sup> See Figure B:

 **Figure B: NIH Funding 2003-2015**

 <img width="900" alt="NIH Funding 2003-2015" src="https://github.com/marcgug/White-Paper/raw/master/NIH%20Annual%20SPend.png">

-The outcome is a ~20 year backlog of potential medicines waiting for funds to enter clinical trials - posing serious threats to life extension.[FN] There are over 10,000 diseases afflicting humans of which less than 600 have known treatments.[FN]  All the while generic medicines have proven to be safe and inexpensive, and can be redeveloped to treat many more diseases or conditions, for which there is currently no quality treatment.[FN] Redeveloped medicines can be fully realized (e.g. FDA approved) in just one clinical trial for as little as $5 million, while significantly lowering any potential reason for future litigation.[FN]  The industry model as it currently stands is clearly a failure and does not account for redevelopment of medicines.[FN]  The holdup is not the science, but the incentive to efficiently mobilize resources to realize the science.
+The outcome is a ~20 year backlog of potential medicines waiting for funds to enter clinical trials - posing serious threats to life extension.<sup>[10](#f10)</sup> There are over 10,000 diseases afflicting humans of which less than 600 have known treatments.<sup>[11](#f11)</sup>  All the while generic medicines have proven to be safe and inexpensive, and can be redeveloped to treat many more diseases or conditions, for which there is currently no quality treatment.<sup>[12](#f12)</sup> Redeveloped medicines can be fully realized (e.g. FDA approved) in just one clinical trial for as little as $5 million, while significantly lowering any potential reason for future litigation.<sup>[13](#f13)</sup>  The industry model as it currently stands is clearly a failure and does not account for redevelopment of medicines.<sup>[14](#f14)</sup>  The holdup is not the science, but the incentive to efficiently mobilize resources to realize the science.
 Blockchains enable digitally programmable incentive models to coordinate resources where it was not previously possible.

 ### IKU Approach